 Variations

-Here are a few ingredient substitutes and recipe variations you may want to try.
+Here are a few pumpkin butter ingredient substitutes and recipe variations you may want to try.

-• Cook the pumpkin butter in the slow cooker for a hands-off way to make this delicious spread.
+- Cook the pumpkin butter in the slow cooker for a hands-off way to make this delicious spread.
 Add all of the ingredients to your crockpot and whisk them together.
-Cover the crock pot and cook on low for 2-3 hours.
+Cover the crock pot, and cook on low for 2-3 hours.
 Once the mixture is nice and thick, it’s ready to use!
+Slow cooker pumpkin butter is such a perfect fall treat, and it will fill your home with irresistible fall-y smells.

-• Use homemade pumpkin puree in place of canned pumpkin puree.
+- Use homemade pumpkin puree in place of canned pumpkin puree.
 Homemade pumpkin puree is not hard to make and it can be a fun kitchen project.
 Roast a small sugar pumpkin for about 2-3 hours in a low-temperature oven until the flesh is soft.
-Remove the skin and pumpkin seeds, then puree the flesh in a blender or food processor until smooth.
+Remove the skin and pumpkin seeds.
+Then, purรฉe the flesh in a blender or food processor until smooth.

 How to Make Pumpkin Butter

-2. Heat: Bring the mixture to a boil over medium heat, then lower the temperature so it is barely simmering.
+- Heat: Bring the mixture to a boil over medium heat.
+Then, lower the temperature so it is barely simmering.

 Quick Tip